dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 You can run the `make start` command as many times as you want.
 It will detect that you already have a cluster running and ask if you want to delete the currently running version.

-By default (by choosing `skip`) the script will spin up a local containerized kubernetes cluster using _kind_ and install ArgoCD and deploy Nginx (so you can connect to the cluster).
-ArgoCD will then apply all the crossplane related setup and apply the `manifest-syncer`.
-Now the baseline is set the `core cluster` can now be used as a control plane for spinning up external cloud resources, and deploy apps to external kubernetes clusters.
+By default (by choosing `skip`), the script will spin up a local containerized Kubernetes cluster using _kind_ and install ArgoCD and deploy Nginx (so you can connect to the cluster).
+ArgoCD will then apply all the crossplane-related setup and apply the `manifest-syncer`.
+Now the baseline is set, the `core cluster` can now be used as a control plane for spinning up external cloud resources and deploying apps to external Kubernetes clusters.

 Spinning up everything depends if you run the core cluster locally or on GCP.
 Spinning up a GKE cluster on GCP takes around 10 minutes [[source](https://learn.hashicorp.com/tutorials/terraform/gke)].
-So if you run your `core cluster` locally it results in _~15_ minutes process to spin up the entire system, of which 10 of them is only waiting for GCP creating the `app clusters`.
-If you run your `core cluster` on GCP you have to wait an initial 10 minutes before the core clusters is created resulting in a combined wait time of _~25_ minutes to spin up the entire system.
+So if you run your `core cluster` locally, it results in a _~15_ minutes process to spin up the entire system, of which 10 are only waiting for GCP to create the `app clusters`.
+If you run your `core cluster` on GCP, you have to wait an initial 10 minutes before the core cluster is created, resulting in a combined wait time of _~25_ minutes to spin up the entire system.

 # 9. Discussion and evaluation of implementation

-We have now explained how control planes work, how to build an entires system based on control planes, and showed how such a system could be used in practice.
+We have now explained how control planes work, how to build an entire system based on control planes, and shown how such a system could be used in practice.

-This section will discuss some of the challenges and limitations of using kubernetes as an universal control plane.
-These topics will give Eficode a better baseline for discussion pros and cons with their client when discussing if they should move infrastructure built on control planes.
+This section will discuss some of the challenges and limitations of using Kubernetes as a universal control plane.
+These topics will give Eficode a better baseline for discussing pros and cons with their client when discussing if they should move infrastructure built on control planes.

-Each topic covered in this section will not be described in fine detail, but will mostly be highlighted as an observation of what to keep in mind when deciding to move to control plane managed infrastructure and what to keep in mind when designing a production ready system in a company.
-It is difficult to give a definite conclusion on each of these topics, since it all comes down to what tools and the exact implementation a company choses to implement.
+Each topic covered in this section will not be described in fine detail but will mostly be highlighted as an observation of what to keep in mind when deciding to move to control plane managed infrastructure and what to keep in mind when designing a production-ready system in a company.
+It is difficult to give a definite conclusion on each of these topics since it all comes down to what tools and the exact implementation a company chooses to implement.

 The discussion topics are:
 - Build pipelines are still required
 - Extra cost
-- Not _everything_ can be check into code
+- Not _everything_ can be checked into code
 - Single surface area
 - Platform Engineering
 - Pets to Cattle